 Smelly urine in men

-As asparagus-lovers know, some foods can change the odor of pee in surprising ways.
+As asparagus-lovers know, some foods can change the odour of pee in surprising ways.
 If you’re dehydrated, as the colour of your pee may indicate, it can also smell strongly of ammonia.
 Catch a whiff of something really off the wall, and you could be dealing with type 2 diabetes, a bladder infection, or a metabolic disease.
 In these cases, you know what to do: Make a doctor’s appointment before you impress your buddies with your snowbank signature.
-More than 100 different tests can be done with your urine, so it’s worth getting checked out.
+It’s worth getting checked out.

 This article was originally published on March 1, 2018.